 The Olympus WS-853 is a great self-contained recorder: lots of internal memory and rechargeable batteries.
 Built for multiple use.
 Great recorder if you do a lot of recordings – especially dictations.
 I’d recommend it for situations where you’ll wish to capture loud sounds.
 The microphones are not sensitive enough to pick very low sounds.
 If you are looking to record a lot of audio, especially for personal use, you should definitely consider the Olympus 853.
 Buy the Olympus 853 from Amazon.

 There’re a few ways to charge the WS-853.
 Before charging the batteries, make sure that you have rechargeable AAA batteries in the recorder (NiMH).

 1) Slide out the built in USB, plug it into a computer and press the OK button.
 The LED light will come on to show the batteries are charging.
 To cancel the charging, press any button, except the OK button.
 I recommend you use a cable to connect it to your computer.
 2) You can charge it using a USB charger.
 I normally use my phone charger.
 Connect the recorder to the USB charger and it automatically starts charging.
 3) Using a battery pack.
-Great for when you are travelling or away from your home/office.
+Great for when you are traveling or away from your home/office.
 It takes about 3 hours to completely recharge the recorder.

 Before you use your recorder for the first time, you need to charge your NiMH batteries fully.
 Please note that for new NiMH batteries, it is often necessary to cycle (Fully charge the battery-drain-fully charge) them at least three to five times or more before they reach peak performance and capacity.
 The first several times that you use your NiMH batteries you may find that they run down (discharge) quickly during use.
 Don’t worry, this is normal until the batteries actually structure internally.